Goubata/copypartitions-sh/README.md

-# Copy Partitions flashable zip
+# Copy Partitions scritp

-This is a flashable zip that helps you automatically copy slot A/B.
+This is script version of Copy Partitions flashable zip that helps you automatically copy slot A/B. This can be run using Termux or other terminal applications with root privileges.
+TWRP or other custom recovery is not required.

 # Why the device needs to copy partitions